UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 ### Upload course material to **Lisa**

 Earlier in this workshop you have downloaded the course material to your workstation.
 With the new filebrowser installed (MobaXterm or Cyberduck) you can upload these files to **Lisa**.
 Upload the folder `Workshop-IRAS` on your workstation to **Lisa**.
-In your home directory on **Lisa** there now must also be a directory `Workshop-IRAS` with all the subdirectories and files.
+Now, in your home directory on **Lisa** there must be a directory `Workshop-IRAS` with all the subdirectories and files.
 Check!

 ### Editing files on **Lisa**

 You probably are acustomed to using RStudio to edit your R files.
 With RStudio you can also edit other `text` files.
 On LISA there is no RStudio or any other windows oriented editor like `Notepad` or `Xcode`.
 Linux editors like `vim` are very versatile, but hard to learn.
 It would take days to master these editors.
-For this course we will edit the files on your workstation.
+For this course we will edit all the files on your workstation.

 _For macOS users:_
-If you right click on a file in your file browser you can select `Edit with` and then select an editor.
+If you right click on a file in your Cyberduck file browser you can select `Edit with` and then select an editor.
 In the preferences of Cyberduck you can install a default editor (e.g. RStudio).
-If you save the file it will be transferred back to **Lisa**, but if you change the filename it will be stored oin your workstation.
+If you save the file it will be transferred back to **Lisa**, but if you change the filename it will be stored on your workstation.

 _For Windows users:_